 Your ownership of the land is recorded with the Land Registry, providing you with a state-backed registration.
 The Land Registry hold an electronic up to date record of who owns the land.

-An application for deemed service of the divorce petition can be made if the petitioner can prove that their spouse has received the petition, but will not return the Acknowledgement of Service.
-The respondent spouse has 7 days to file the Acknowledgement, however the petitioner should allow a reasonable amount of time to respond before applying for deemed service.
+Deemed service of the divorce application can be sought if the applicant can prove that their spouse has received the application, but will not return the Acknowledgement of Service.
+The respondent spouse has 7 days to file the Acknowledgement, however the applicant should allow a reasonable amount of time to respond before applying for deemed service.
 The time this takes will depend on the court’s capacity and the availability of evidence to prove non-engagement of the responding spouse.

-Decree Absolute would not ordinarily be applied for until financial matters have been resolved, so how soon you apply for Decree Absolute will depend upon how swiftly a financial agreement is reached.
-The earliest you can apply for Decree Absolute is a statutory period of six weeks and a day after the pronouncement of Decree Nisi.
-Once the application for Decree Absolute has been filed with the Court, it is usually pronounced within a couple of days, although it may take longer to receive a copy in the post.
+A Final Order would not ordinarily be applied for until financial matters have been resolved, so how soon you apply for a Final Order will depend upon how swiftly a financial agreement is reached.
+The earliest you can apply for a Final Order is a statutory period of six weeks and a day after the pronouncement of the Conditional Order.
+Once the application for a Final Order has been filed with the Court, it is usually pronounced within a couple of days.

 An Interim Care Order is an Order made by the Court which means that the Local Authority will share parental responsibility for your child with you.
 The Local Authority can then make appropriate provisions for the child even if these are contrary to the parents wishes.